What is roseola?

 The roseola rash will go away without medical treatment.

-Should I worry if my child has roseola?
+Should you worry if your child has roseola?

 Contact the doctor if: